denten-books/plain-text/0-intro.md

-author.[^ln-varela] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately reclaims a measure of subjective agency in authorship.
+author.[^ln-varela] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately reclaims a measure of subjective agency.
 This may seem strange at first: to recover the subject in the physical minutiae of the textual--technological encounter.
-Yet the point of contact between human, text, and device is significant precisely because it is here that the subject seems to disappear into the machine and the machine appears in the guise artificially intelligent actor.
+Yet the point of contact between human, text, and device is significant precisely because it is here that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper offers the document of record, which, once archived,